Bedrock

 Seller's brother provides materials "at cost."
 Sister-in-law does the bookkeeping for free.

-A proper QoE normalizes these to market rates.
-That means adjusting EBITDA downward, not upward.
+The add-back should go the OTHER direction.
 It's a hidden cost, not a savings.
 You'll pay market rate for both.

 How to evaluate any add-back